blynkkk/blynkkk.github.io/Widgets.md

 <img src="images/display_edit_mapping.png" style="width: 200px; height:360px"/>

-Let's say your sensor send values from 0 to 1000.
-But you want to see values from 0 to 100 in the application.
-With mapping enabled income value 100 will be mapped to 10.
+Let's say your sensor sends values from 0 to 1023.
+But you want to display values in a range 0 to 100 in the application.
+With data mapping enabled, incoming value 1023 will be mapped to 100.

 ### SPLIT/MERGE
 Some of the Widgets can send more than one value.
 And with this switch you can control how to send them.